Team-building games for companies, organizations, and teams

 Interfaces, onboarding, communication training

-Process: One person describes, others must identify/assign based on the description.
+Process: One person describes, others must recognize/assign based on the description.
 Misunderstandings become visible – without it becoming personal.

 9) Deep Zoom Challenge (reconstructing the big picture together)